-The opening of a succession brings the opening of an inheritance indivision that only terminates once the estate has been distributed.
+The commencement of an estate results in the commencement of an estate indivision that only terminates once the estate has been distributed.

 Scope of inheritance indivision :

 During the indivision, the heirs possess jointly all assets of the succession.
 They are only able to carry out specific types of acts on these joint assets (article 815 and following of the French civil code).

 All produced income during the indivision becomes joint and part of the common assets (article 815-10 paragraph 2 of the French civil code).

 The heirs will receive their legal share during the distribution of the estate (“le partage”).

 The indivision is settled by the law unless the heirs decide to organize it contractually.

 Management of the assets is limited by the indivision.
 The law specifies the different types of acts that the inheritors can take on joint assets.

 The heirs can take alone all necessary measures regarding the preservation of an asset (article 815-2 of the French civil code).